 Learning about your own money management style is already the first step to increase your FQ.
 Unlike IQ, FQ can be increased by educating your mind and keeping your financial goals in mind.

-With everything being instant, even coming to shopping or buying things that we dream about, we have also want to own it quick.
+With everything being instant, even coming to shopping or buying things that we dream about, we have also wanted to own it quickly.
 Swiping our credit card for our purchases without much thought.
-Learn the art of delayed gratifications, especially when coming to buying big tickets items, like a brand new car, your dream Lois Vuitton bag, your Europe holiday.
+Learn the art of delayed gratifications, especially when coming to buying big tickets items, like a brand new car, your dream Lois Vuitton bag, your European holiday.

 By understanding your own financial decision, you are already on your way to becoming your very own Financial Diva!